geoff-maddock/secret-lodge/SecretLodge-All-Brainstorming.md

 # SECRET LODGE
 ## GAME RULES
 v.0.1.21 - ALPHA
+This is all the notes and brainstorming for the game including ideas that have been tested or abandoned and why.

 ## STORY
 High espionage, industrial fantasy and occult intrigue in a tumultuous "steam era" London.
 Each lodge competes to gain power amongst exploding and competitive industry - but all is not as its seems!
 Behind each lodge is an even more insidious secret society, attempting to unleash their plot and rise to power and infamy!